earthlab-education/ea-bug-queue/README.md

 # Earth Analytics Bug Queue
-Submit minimum reproducible examples of your bugs/problems with Earth Analytics Foundations Certificate final projects here!
+Submit minimum reproducible examples of your bugs/problems with Earth Data Analytics here!

 ## Purpose
 As we transition to work on projects, we want to make sure that any additional curriculum is relevant and useful to the class.
 This process will